STAND. COM. REP. NO. 1085

 State of Hawaii

-Your Committee on Agriculture and Environment, to which was referred H.B.
-No. 46, H.D.
+Your Committee on Judiciary & Hawaiian Affairs, to which was referred H.B.
+No. 16, H.D.
 1, entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Agriculture and Environment that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 46, H.D.
-1, and recommends that it pass Second Reading and be referred to your Committees on Judiciary and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 16, H.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 16, H.D.
+2.

 Respectfully submitted on behalf of the members of the Committee on Judiciary & Hawaiian Affairs,

 DAVID A. TARNAS, Chair